Questions? Call (860)407-2687

 • How to Set Exceptions for Avg Behavior Shield

-Fixing AVG Anti Virus False Trojan Alerts
+Correcting AVG Anti Virus False Virus Warnings

 In AVG you want to set file exceptions for a falsely flagged software program in two ways: